Constellix/terraform-provider-constellix/website/docs/r/dns_check.html.markdown

 * `expected_response` - (Optional) Ip Address where DNS provided in the FQDN should resolved to in ideal conditions.

 ## Attribute Reference ##
+This resource exports the following attributes:
-The only attribute that this resource exports is the `id`, which is set to the constellix calculated id of DNS check resource.
+* `id` - The constellix calculated id of DNS check resource.

 ## Importing ##